In honor of Nick Cave's birthday, we've gathered some interesting facts about him:

 25. In July 2015 his son Arthur, then only 15 years old, was killed by falling from a cliff.
 Cave sank into depression and turned to write, the result can be listened to in his excellent album "Skeleton Tree".

 26. Nick Cave is known as a supporter of Israel and he has visited it several times even on private visits.
 In addition, he performed in Israel 4 times, when the fifth performance that was supposed to take place in 2020 at Bloomfield Stadium was canceled due to Covid-19.
 During his last show in Israel in 2017, he stated at a press conference that he came here in response to BDS.

-27. Inbal Perlmutter from the band "The Witches" approached Cave and asked him to recorded a cover version for the song "Shivers" of "The Boys Next Door".
+27. Inbal Perlmutter from the band "The Witches" approached Cave and asked him to record a cover version of the song "Shivers" of "The Boys Next Door".
 Cave accepted the invitation and the song was included on the 1996 mini-album "The Witches Cover".

 28. Nick Cave was elected an officer of the Order of Australia in 2017.

 29. During his extensive career Cave has released no less than 24 studio albums, 4 with The Boys Next Door/the Birthday Party, 17 with "Nick Cave and the Bad Seeds", two more with "Grinderman" and one with his friend Warren Ellis released in 2021.